Meet Rachel

 Photo by Alex Rodriquez Photo

-Rachel is the founder of Confianza Collective, a storywork studio that partners with mission-driven organizations to document community impact through research and storytelling.
-She also co-founded Cuentos de Confianza (2021), a community writing project featuring stories by promotoras de salud (Latina health promoters) about their lived experiences and work toward reproductive justice.
+Rachel is the founder of Confianza Collective, a storywork studio that partners with founders and leaders to write and share stories about the community-centered work that they do.
+She also co-founded Cuentos de Confianza (2021), a community writing project featuring stories by promotores de salud (Latine health promoters) about their lived experiences and work toward reproductive justice.

-As a professor at the University of Wisconsin–Milwaukee, Rachel helped build and lead a graduate program in Public Rhetorics and Community Engagement.
+As a professor, Rachel helped build and lead a graduate program in Public Rhetorics and Community Engagement.
 She holds a PhD in Rhetoric and Composition with training in qualitative research methods, writing pedagogy, the rhetoric of health and medicine, and community literacy studies.
-In 2025, Rachel left her tenured faculty position to focus full-time on building her small business to support others who do community-engaged work across nonprofits, healthcare, and academia.
+In 2025, Rachel left her tenured faculty position to focus full-time on building her small business to support others who do community-engaged and justice-oriented work across nonprofits, healthcare, and academia.

 Originally from the suburbs of Chicago, Rachel lives near Milwaukee, Wisconsin with her husband, two boys, and dog named Luna.